ammilam/afa/README.md

   - get info from afa services on website and get it surface in guide star
 - need to look into journals.tdl.org
 - need to have a link
+- define a set of standards for social media interaction and engagement

 Current stuff at conference:
 - original art by member artists get featured all the time